BlackButterfli/group6_project/README.md

   - Use of Biopython Modules For Various Tasks (SeqIO, Entrez, NCBIXML).
   - Retrieve protein sequences from NCBI.
   - Sequence Retrieval from FASTA Files.
-  - Parse and process BLAST results and save in a user-friendly format.
+  - Parse and process BLAST results and save output in a user-friendly format.

 ## Table of Contents